malkhamis-panw/gaia/doc/documentation.md

 Type: `float`

-Total CPU utilization of the Defender as a percentage of vCPUs.
+Total CPU utilization of the enforcer as a percentage of vCPUs.

 ##### `ID` [`identifier`,`autogenerated`,`read_only`]